-A 2012 resource estimate completed by previous holder Beacon Hill Resources Plc estimated Inferred resources of 25Mt @ 42.4% MgO at a cut-off grade of 40% MgO.
+A JORC 2012 resource estimate for the Arthur River deposit was released in October 2017 with estimated Inferred resources of 25Mt @ 42.4% MgO at a cut-off grade of 40% MgO.
 No resources were estimated for the Lyons River deposit where drilling by Rio Tinto in the 1990’s recorded encouraging intercepts including 200m @ 42.0% MgO.

 In joint venture with GWR Group, Jindalee is growing its resource base on the Joyner’s Find Project, which has been incorporated into the Wiluna West Project, held by GWR.
 Indicated and inferred resources within the joint venture ground total 7.7Mt at 63% Fe.